 A new model for disaster recovery

-The Canterbury model has not proven to be efficient and insurers want to see changes to allow them to settle things faster for their customers.
-After the Kaikōura earthquake in 2016, EQC and private insurers worked under a partnership model where insurers acted as agents of EQC, investigating and paying out claims for their customers directly.
-EQC then reimbursed private insurers for the under cap portion of all the claims they managed.
+To help improve the claims process and settle things faster for affected customers, following the Kaikōura earthquake in 2016, EQC and private insurers worked under a partnership model where insurers acted as agents of EQC, investigating and paying out claims for their customers directly.
+EQC then reimbursed private insurers for the under-cap portion of all the claims they managed.

 The recovery in Canterbury was complicated by a number of factors.